Amina – Chechen Republic Online

 Amina – Chechen Republic Online, popularly known as Amina.com, was a social network service and website that included information on the Chechen language and culture and photos of the First and Second Chechen Wars.

+Overview

 It was founded on March 13, 1997, by Albert Digaev, a Chechen refugee living in the United States, as a means of communication for the disparate global Chechen diaspora community.
 It was the first website focused on Chechnya and was named after a popular Chechen girl's name.
 It provided information, links and images about and from Chechnya, the history of Chechnya, people, culture and the conflict as well as Internet forums, chat rooms, photo sharings, and email.

 The website was once closely monitored by the pro-Russian Chechen government.
 The site was also denounced as an “ideological diversion against Chechen society”.

 Features

 The site, which allowed users to write in Chechen, Russian, and English, was free to users and generates revenue from advertising including web banners.
 Features of the website included Chechen Forum, Articles related to Chechnya, Chechen Photo Gallery, Chechen Chat, and Chechen Mail.